Scholastic (U.S.) Potter Books

 20th Anniversary Edition

 These lovelies were released in June 2018 to commemorate the 20th Anniversary of Harry Potter and the Sorcerer's Stone, which was published almost 20 years before in September 1998.
-The illustrations are lovely independently, but also work together as 1 beautiful illustration when all lined up together.
-The box set is also amazing!
+The illustrations by Brian Selznick are lovely independently, but also work together as 1 beautiful illustration when all lined up together.
+Selznick's black and white art is set off beautifully by the titles of the books, which are in jewel tones.
+This box set is only available in softcover.

 ISBN: 9781338299144